ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 in the manner described in [@RFC6838], which can be used to indicate that the content is a JWP using the JWP Compact Serialization.
-This section also registers the `application/jwp+json` media type in the IANA "Media Types" registry, which can be used to indicate that the content is a JWP using the JWP JSON Serialization.

 #### The application/jwp Media Type
 * Type name: application